Text Annotation and Association Objects

 3. Expand the Documentation panel if it is not presently expanded.
 The Description setting displays.

-4. In the Description setting, edit the information to display when viewing documentation for this element and then press Enter.
+4. In the Description setting, edit the information to display when viewing documentation for this object and then press Enter.
 Alternatively, use the What-You-See-Is-What-You-Get (WYSIWYG) rich text editor to stylize your text by clicking the More icon.

 Follow these guidelines to use the WYSIWYG rich text editor to stylize your text: